Tree care should be a top priority when it comes to reaping the rewards of all that trees have to offer.

 Higher Appraised Value

 Mature trees on your property can raise the value of your home.
 A mature tree can add upwards of a $10,000 appraised value on your home.
-If your tree is well kept and is surrounded by beautiful landscape, it greatly increases the price of your home.
+If your tree is well kept (investing in tree care is important) and is surrounded by beautiful landscape, it greatly increases the price of your home.
+(If you need to prune your mature tree to get it into a healthier condition, it’s advisable to reach out to one of our tree service professionals.)

 Fruit trees actually don’t add value to your property.
 Fruit trees can be challenging to clean up and often draw in wild animals, so it’s often the homeowner’s personal preference.
 But overall, other types of trees increase your home’s value!